JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 ![alt text](image-7.png)
 ![alt text](image-287.png)

+**[You cannot move data to standard ia and one zone ia before 30 days but can move to other classes within 1 day as well]**

 - **Storage Class Comaprison**
 ![Storage Class Comaprison](image-9.png)
     1. S3 Standard - Gen. Purp.
 (No Retrival charges)